-1943 and continued to operate the residence "as a home for old people."
-Brossard's lease agreement includes an inventory of the farm, including food supplies, sundries, furniture, bedding, tools and equipment.
-Twenty rocking chairs and 7 upholstered arm chairs are listed in the inventory, as well as 57 straight chairs and various quantities of bedding sheets, pillows and blankets.
-Twenty rocking chairs are listed in the inventory, as well as 57 straight chairs and various quantities of bedding sheets, pillows and blankets.
+Although the Poor Farm property began its transition to becoming the State Extension facility in 1943, the property continued to operate as a residence for the elderly for a short time longer; known as the Evergreen Convalescent Home.
+121 A 1946 article in The Clark County Sun indicated that R.W.
+Brossard had been leasing the property from Clark County since 1943 and continued to operate the residence "as a home for old people."122 Brossard's lease agreement includes an inventory of the farm, including food supplies, sundries, furniture, bedding, tools and equipment.
+123 Twenty rocking chairs and 7 upholstered arm chairs are listed in the inventory, as well as 57 straight chairs and various quantities of bedding sheets, pillows and blankets.
+124

 A 1943 sketch of the property illustrated the house and garden near the northwest corner, with the barn lot adjacent and corn fields in the northeast corner (Figure 9).
-Two long narrow pastures enclosed with electric fence were located to the south on either side of the farm's central road.
+125 Two long narrow pastures enclosed with electric fence were located to the south on either side of the farm's central road.
 A large vegetable garden was at the center of the property along the east side of the road, while 14 acres on the west side was fenced off for the state experiment station.
 An alfalfa field was located just south of this area.
 Clover and stubble were identified on the hill beyond the Central Outbuildings grouping and to the east of the vegetable garden.
 What would become Hazel Dell Park at the southeast corner of the property was fenced off as pasture and woods, with another 14 acres fenced off to the west for the state experiment station beyond the crest of the hill.
 The cemetery is delineated along the west edge of the property, although it overlaps into the state's southern research plot.